ljagiello/anthropic-error-proxy/README.md

 - All CI checks pass before requesting review
 - Documentation is updated as needed
 - The plugin protocol is properly implemented

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-name`)
-3. Make your changes
-4. Run tests (`make test`)
-5. Run linter (`golangci-lint run`)
-6. Commit your changes
-7. Push to your fork
-8. Create a Pull Request

-All PRs require:
-- Passing lint checks
-- Passing tests
-- At least one approving review